-With the Samsung Galaxy S20 release date only a few weeks away now that the phones are officially announced, buyers are liking looking for more info about all three models.
+With the Samsung Galaxy S20 finally available buyers are liking looking for more info about all three models as they decide which one to buy.
 How big are the screens?
 Do all Galaxy S20 phones have 5G?
-Or, how much does the Galaxy S20 cost are all important questions, and we have all the details for you below.
+Or, how much does the Galaxy S20 Plus cost are all important questions, and we have all the details for you below.

 If you’re looking to buy a new phone and are on the fence about which one to buy, we’re here to help.
 This is our Galaxy S20 vs Galaxy S20+ vs Galaxy S20 Ultra 5G comparison.

 What’s the Same?

 - 120Hz High Refresh Rate Screens

 - Infinity-O AMOLED Display with a middle camera cutout

 Similar to a few years ago, the Galaxy S20, S20+ and S20 Ultra are all a little different in a few areas.
 Whether that’s the screen resolution or the type of cameras on the back.
 With the Galaxy S10 and S10+ last year the experience was the same, only one had a bigger screen and battery.
 Basically, with the Galaxy S20 lineup, you’ll have a few very tough choices to make.

 As expected, the design is almost the exact same as they’ve never changed that between sizes.
 All three phones have an identical overall look and feel, and this time the bigger model doesn’t have a huge cutout on the screen.
 They all have one single front-facing camera cutout in the middle of the display.

 You’ll get the same beautiful metal and glass design with curved edges.
 The same overall build quality no matter which model you choose.
 Then, they’ll all have 120Hz high refresh rate displays, which is better than the 90Hz screens we’ve seen from OnePlus and Google.